yang-ruixin/pytorch-image-models-with-simclr/README.md

 The code is based on another repo on mine [PyTorch Image Models Multi Label Classification](https://github.com/yang-ruixin/PyTorch-Image-Models-Multi-Label-Classification), which further based on [Pytorch Image Models by Ross Wightman](https://github.com/rwightman/pytorch-image-models). <br>
 Thank Ross for his great work.

-The folder ./simclr is from [Spijkervet/SimCLR](https://github.com/Spijkervet/SimCLR).
+The loss function NT_Xent defined in folder ./simclr is from [Spijkervet/SimCLR](https://github.com/Spijkervet/SimCLR).
 Thank Janne Spijkervet. <br>
 The main reference for multi-label classification is [this website](https://learnopencv.com/multi-label-image-classification-with-pytorch/).
 Thank Dmitry Retinskiy and Satya Mallick. <br>
 For the purpose of understanding our context and the dataset, please spend 5 minutes on reading the [link](https://learnopencv.com/multi-label-image-classification-with-pytorch/), though you don’t need to read the specific code there. <br>
 [Here is the link to download the images.](https://www.kaggle.com/paramaggarwal/fashion-product-images-small) <br>